axondeepseg/axondeepseg/docs/source/documentation.rst

 Installation
 ===============================================================================
-The following lines will help you install all you need to ensure that AxonDeepSeg is working.
-Test data and instructions are provided to help you use AxonDeepSeg.
+The following sections will help you install all the tools you need to run AxonDeepSeg.

 ..
 NOTE :: Starting with Version 2.0, AxonDeepSeg supports the Windows operating system.
-           However, please note that our continuous integration testing framework (Travis) only tests AxonDeepSeg for Unix-style systems.
+           However, please note that our continuous integration testing framework (TravisCI) only tests AxonDeepSeg for Unix-style systems, so releases may be more unstable for Windows than Linux/MacOSX.

 Miniconda
 -------------------------------------------------------------------------------
-Starting with AxonDeepSeg versions 2.0+, Python 3 is required.
-Although your system may already have a Python environment installed, we strongly recommend that AxonDeepSeg be used with `Miniconda <https://conda.io/docs/glossary.html#miniconda-glossary>`_ (lightweight version version of the `Anaconda distribution <https://www.anaconda.com/distribution/>`_).
-Miniconda is used to create virtual environments, which provides a separation of installation dependencies between different Python projects.
+Starting with versions 2.0+, AxonDeepSeg is only supported using Python 3.0.
+Although your system may already have a Python environment installed, we strongly recommend that AxonDeepSeg be used with `Miniconda <https://conda.io/docs/glossary.html#miniconda-glossary>`_, which is a lightweight version version of the `Anaconda distribution <https://www.anaconda.com/distribution/>`_.
+Miniconda is typically used to create virtual Python environments, which provides a separation of installation dependencies between different Python projects.
 Although it can be possible to install AxonDeepSeg without Miniconda or virtual environments, we will only provide instructions for this recommended installation setup.

-First, verify if you already have Miniconda or Anaconda properly installed and is in your systems path.
+First, verify if you already have an AxonDeepSeg-compatible version of Miniconda or Anaconda properly installed and is in your systems path.

 In a new terminal window (Mac OSX or Linux) or Anaconda Prompt (Windows – if it is installed), run the following command:::